 In 2014, Jodie became a certified ROST therapist which allows her to treat pelvic girdle pain through simple, gentle, hands-on techniques and education.
-In 2016, Jodie completed her certification to assess and treat internal pelvic floor dysfunction through Pelvic Health Solutions.
-Combined, these techniques, in addition to Jodie’s work in orthopedics, allow Jodie to assess and treat the whole body from the inside out and outside in.
+In 2016, Jodie completed her certification to assess and treat internal pelvic floor dysfunction, particularly as it relates to incontinence.
+In 2017, Jodie completed additional training in pelvic floor pain for men and women.
+Combined, these techniques, in addition to Jodie’s work in orthopedics, allow her to assess and treat the whole body from the inside out and outside in.

 Jodie is passionate about incorporating new research and continued learning to provide information and treatment that is relevant and relatable.
 Jodie has a thorough, pragmatic and straightforward approach coupled with warmth and humour that are an ideal match for women's health.
 She is genuinely interested in the health outcomes of her clients, within the context of their everyday lives.
 She believes in functional movement and approaches that work for each individual's lifestyle.
 As a mom, Jodie understands the demands of motherhood and the negotiating and juggling that occurs in order to make health a priority.
 She is comfortable openly discussing the intimate matters related to women's health which allows others to feel open to share about their particular concerns and experiences.

 Outside of the clinic: Jodie can be found chasing after a monkey (aka toddler!), running, teaching spin classes for Vancouver Park Board, gardening and taking the time to experiment with food.